 Dutch draw bridge

-Don’t cross the bridge here, instead turn right on Realengracht.
-Feel the quiet charm of this area and it’s long history in the small details that remind us of the busy place it used to be: salt making (Zoutkeet), kipper (red herring) smoking (bokking rokerij), flour industry (meelfabriek).
+Don’t cross the bridge here, instead, turn right on Realengracht.
+Feel the quiet charm of this area.
+Its long history lies in the small details that remind us of the busy place it used to be: salt making (Zoutkeet), kipper (red herring) smoking (bokking rokerij), flour industry (meelfabriek).

 At the end cross the amazing narrow Dutch draw footbridge.

 Red shutter warehouses